debg48/introduction_to_NLP/README.md

 ## Stop Words :

-Stop words are mist common words in any language that do not add much information to the sentence eg: a , is ,an ,etc
+Stop words are most common words in any language that do not add much information to the sentence eg: a , is ,an ,etc

 ## Bag of Words :